 Grant Award Period and Special Rules

-Under the federal Tydings Amendment, Section 421(b) of the General Education Provisions Act, any funds that are not obligated at the end of the federal funding period, July 1, 2019, through September 30, 2020, shall remain available for obligation for an additional period of 12 months, through September 30, 2021.
+Under the federal Tydings Amendment, Section 421(b) of the General Education Provisions Act (GEPA), any funds that are not obligated at the end of the federal funding period, July 1, 2019, through September 30, 2020, shall remain available for obligation for an additional period of 12 months, through September 30, 2021.
+Pursuant to authority under ESEA Section 8401(b), CDE was granted a federal funding flexibility waiver of Section 421(b) of the GEPA.
+This waiver extends the period of availability of fiscal year 2019–20 funds from September 30, 2021 to until September 30, 2022.
+Information about the federal funding flexibility waivers can be found on the CDE’s Coronavirus (COVID-19) Federal Funding Flexibility web site.

 Pursuant to 2 CFR, Section 200.305(b)(9), interest earned amounts up to $500 per year may be retained by the non-Federal entity for administrative expense.
 Any additional interest earned on Federal advance payments deposited in interest-bearing accounts must be remitted annually.
 LEAs should forward interest payments for remittance to the ED to: